-It should be noted that based on EPA data two (T12/397B and T12/397C) of the proposed sites are close to the primary effluent discharge point within Loughros Mór Bay.
+It should be noted that based on EPA data the proposed site is close to the primary effluent discharge point within Loughros Mór Bay.
 As this is not a Designated Shellfish Water area there is limited water quality information.
-However, with two of the proposed aquaculture sites located adjacent to the primary effluent discharge point, it would identify the potential for negative water quality issues and risk in relation to human health e.g. faecal bacteria and Norovirus from the primary effluent discharge.
+However, with an aquaculture site located adjacent to the primary effluent discharge point, it would identify the potential for negative water quality issues and risk in relation to human health e.g. faecal bacteria and Norovirus from the primary effluent discharge.